timescale/docs.timescale.com-content/tutorials/tutorial-use-timescale-prometheus-grafana.md

 So far, we’ve built queries to understand the memory usage patterns of our PostgreSQL database.
 We also want to understand how the database itself is queried by others.
-In effect, we want to know what are the max, min and average number of blocks read from my database in 5min intervals?
+In effect, we want to know what are the max, min and average number of blocks read from my database in 5 minute intervals?

-Once again, we will build a continuous aggregate for five minute intervals to obtain the information we’re interested in:
+Once again, we will build a continuous aggregate for 5 minute intervals to obtain the information we’re interested in:

 ```sql